Fungal meningitis: Treatment

 Fungal meningitis is treated with long courses of high dose antifungal medications.
 The duration of treatment is dependent upon the causal pathogen and the patient's ability to stave off the infection; for patients with a weaker immune system or diabetes, treatment will often take longer.

 Prognosis

 Prognosis depends on the pathogen responsible for the infection and risk group.
 Overall mortality for Candida meningitis is 10-20%, 31% for patients with HIV, and 11% in neurosurgical cases (when treated).
 Prognosis for Aspergillus and coccidioidal infections is poor.

 Outbreaks

 As of November 5, 2012, the CDC reported that 409 patients had laboratory-confirmed fungal meningitis caused by injections with contaminated medication.
 There had been 30 fatalities.
 A black mold, Exserohilum rostratum, was found in 45 of these cases.
 Aspergillus fumigatus was found in one case, and a Cladosporium species was found in one case.

 Aspergillus has been very rarely associated with meningitis while cases caused explicitly by Exserohilum in otherwise healthy individuals have not been previously reported.

+In Early 2023, cases of fungal meningitis were attributed to patients that received cosmetic surgery in Matamoros, Mexico.